Crotalus: Feeding

 The diets of species of Crotalus generally consist of vertebrates, although many invertebrate species are also consumed.
 Smaller species feed mainly on lizards, while larger species start by feeding on lizards as juveniles and then switch to preying mainly on mammals as adults.
-Prey items more frequently taken include rabbits, ground squirrels such as prairie dogs, tree squirrels, chipmunks, gophers, and rats and mice, while those less frequently taken include birds, snakes, and amphibians.
+Prey items more frequently taken include rabbits, ground squirrels such as prairie dogs, tree squirrels, chipmunks, gophers, and rats and mice, while those less frequently taken include birds, lizards, snakes and amphibians.
 Cannibalism has been reported in a number of different species.
 Individuals that feed on rodents usually release their prey after a strike to avoid their teeth, and these snakes evidently can discriminate between trails left by prey that has or has not been envenomated.

 Predators

 For all species of Crotalus, the most significant threats come from people, but they also face many natural enemies.
-These include other snakes, such as kingsnakes (Lampropeltis), coachwhips (Masticophis), indigo snakes (Drymarchon), and racers (Coluber); birds, such as hawks, eagles, owls, roadrunners, and ravens; and mammals, such as cats, coyotes, foxes, wildcats, badgers, skunks, and pigs.
+These include other snakes, such as kingsnakes (Lampropeltis), coachwhips (Masticophis), indigo snakes (Drymarchon), and racers (Coluber); birds, such as hawks, eagles, owls, roadrunners and ravens; and mammals, such as cats, coyotes, foxes, wildcats, badgers, skunks and pigs.
 Certain species of birds frequently prey on these snakes, but this is not without risk.
 Two cases were reported in which dead hawks found near venomous snakes had suffered hemorrhage and gangrenous necrosis due to snakebite.